CodeBear801/tech_summary/tech-summary/tools/rocksdb/compaction.md

 # Compaction

+The following example comes from RocksDB, but LevelDB should be very similar.
 RocksDB guarantees efficient disk usage, the size of persistent store is similar to user data size, only 10% is used for extra data.
 <img src="https://user-images.githubusercontent.com/16873751/96749219-63bc6f00-137f-11eb-9198-ffbe7854e21c.png" alt="rocksdb_write" width="600"/>